mhwlng/fipha/README.md

 - Now Playing Display for Home Assistant Media Players
 - [HWInfo](https://www.hwinfo.com) integration into Home Assistant, via MQTT

-If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to be connected.
+If only the HWINFO integration with Home Assistant is needed, then NO Flight Instrument Panel needs to be connected and no drivers need to be installed.

 If only the Now Playing Display is required, then no HWINFO or MQTT server needs to be set-up or running (in that case, remove mqtt.config).